This module contains the

 Viewport.
 Futhermore, you can save the entire

-scene to a
+scene including all pipelines to a

 This module-level variable points to the global